joelbugarini/stack_lessons/adding_dependencies.md

 stack exec my-project-exe
 ```

 To me, this run smothly.
-My journey stoped when I tryied to **add a dependency**.
+But when I tryied to **add a dependency**.
 I read this line of the [User Guide](http://docs.haskellstack.org/en/stable/GUIDE/) as follows:

 ```
 To tell stack to use [dependency], you need to add it to